 NIH takes the issue of protecting the integrity of U.S. biomedical research seriously.
 If noncompliance is identified, potential action by NIH may include withdrawing approval of the Program Director/Principal Investigator or other researchers contributing to the NIH award, imposing specific award conditions, disallowing costs, withholding future awards including the possibility of suspending or terminating the award, per NIH Grants Policy Statement, Section 8.5.

 Presenting at an international conference in a U.S. sanctioned country may be viewed as providing a prohibited “service” under U.S. sanctions regulations.
-You should consult with the Office of Export Compliance prior to presenting to determine if a license is required.
+You should consult with the Office of Export Compliance prior to presenting to determine if a license is required (please note a license is required even when giving a virtual presentation).

 Generally, any presentation to an international audience should be limited to the following: